OpsPilot AI vs The Competition | AI SRE Platform Comparison 2026

 OpsPilot +31.79 · 73.69 vs 41.90

 Splunk is fundamentally an enterprise SIEM and log aggregation platform that extended into observability — not the other way around.
-The 31-point satisfaction gap reflects that mismatch when evaluated on APM-specific criteria: Splunk's complexity, volume-based pricing ($180K–$250K annually), and configuration burden are significant when the goal is application monitoring rather than security analytics.
-OpsPilot AI leads on support (+1.5) and setup (+1.5).
-Teams already deeply invested in Splunk's security ecosystem may find value in staying; teams evaluating purely for application observability will find OpsPilot AI a considerably better fit at a fraction of the cost.
+The 31-point satisfaction gap reflects that mismatch when evaluated on AI SRE and application observability criteria.
+Teams already deeply invested in Splunk's security ecosystem may find value in staying.
+Teams evaluating for AI observability, agentic operations, and focused application intelligence will find OpsPilot a considerably better fit.
+OpsPilot leads on support (+1.5) and setup (+1.5).

 Sentry